moja-global/FLINT.Cloud/README.md

 - [Terraform](https://www.terraform.io/)
 - [Sphinx](https://www.sphinx-doc.org/en/master/)

-## Layered Architecture Setup on Google Cloud
+## Production Setup - Layered Architecture Setup on Google Cloud
 #### Deploying

 1. Create a service account with project owner permissions in your project.
 This is used by Terraform to provision all the necessary resources.